CDI Program Overview

 CDI Program Format

-A four-day interactive workshop will be held April 14 – 17, 2019 in Palo Alto, CA, to jump-start the longitudinal training experience.
-If accepted into the program, participants will be required to complete a series of exercises online prior to attendance at the workshop as well as participate in bi-monthly online mentoring and webinars for 18 months after the workshop, for a total of a 24-month commitment from January 2019 through December 2020.
+A four-day interactive workshop will be held April 19 – 22, 2020 in Pittsburgh, PA, to jump-start the longitudinal training experience.
+If accepted into the program, participants will be required to complete a series of exercises online prior to attendance at the workshop as well as participate in bi-monthly online mentoring and webinars for 18 months after the workshop, for a total of a 24-month commitment from January 2020 through December 2021.
 For an example of how this works, you can review a sample workshop schedule (PDF) and a list of activities across the 24-month program.